RUSH NeuroBehavioral Center - Building on the strenghts of children, teens and young adults

 Autism Spectrum Disorders

 Children with Autism have trouble relating to people or interacting with them, and may appear disinterested in other people.
-Autistic children typically have language delays.
-Often an autistic child will have a repertoire of ritualistic movements including arm-flapping, body-rocking, or shifting weight from foot to foot.
+Children with Autism Spectrum Disorder typically have language delays and can have limited language functioning, require alternative methods of communication, echo or repeat others, or repeat themselves several times.
+These children also often have a repertoire of ritualistic movements including arm‐flapping, body‐rocking, or shifting weight from foot to foot.
 This is called stereotypic behavior and is usually made worse when a child is tired or under stress.

 The term Autism Spectrum was developed because many children display these behaviors with varying degrees of severity.
 These particularly include children with normal-to-above-average intelligence who appear to lack social interest or not comprehend the feelings of others.